Sh4pe/pynance/docs/data_structures/transactions.md

 **Notes**:

 * The `date` is the date that is given by the bank that exports data.
 No information on timezones is stored, since we just go with what the bank gives us.
-* `sender_account` and `receiver_account` should contain everything required to uniquely identify the accounts involved.
-For transactions inside Europe, the IBAN should be sufficient.
+* `sender_account` and `receiver_account` should contain everything required to uniquely identify the name of the sender and the accounts involved.
+For transactions inside Europe, the name and IBAN should be sufficient.
 * The `currency` of the transaction raw data should probably be consistent, i.e. all transactions should be stored in the same currency.